 By Sharon Letts

-As Utah transplant and 23 year-old Humboldt State University graduate, Marval A. Rechsteiner transitions from a biological female to a male, with the use of cannabis literally evolving with him.
+As Utah transplant and Humboldt State University graduate, Marval A. Rechsteiner transitions from a biological female to a male, with the use of cannabis literally evolving with him.

-Born a blood Jew, raised as a Catholic in predominately Mormon Salt Lake City, Rechsteiner said he’s happy to be in Humboldt County where the plant and education on medicine is plentiful.
+Born Jewish but raised Catholic in a predominately Mormon Salt Lake City, Rechsteiner said he’s happy to be in Humboldt County where the plant and education on medicine is plentiful.

-With a BFA in Sculptural Ceramics under his belt, he’s also looking forward to growing as an activist, using “Art as Activism for Trans,” and for POC (People of Color).
+With a BFA in Sculptural Ceramics under his belt, he’s also looking forward to growing as an activist, using “Art as Activism for Trans,” and for BIPOC (Black, Indigenous and People of Color).

 Though gays, lesbians, and bisexually identified people are somewhat more accepted now, transgender, or “gender-benders,” such as Rechsteiner, have been traditionally unable to fit in, due largely to being perceived as confused for dressing or acting as the opposite sex in order to feel alright in their own skin.